oJumpy/Livesplit-AutoTimers-BOIII/README.md

 # Livesplit-AutoTimers-BOIII's-Client

+#Make sure you have STEAM closed in order to make the timer to work!
+For some reasons the timer won't work if steam is open

 # SETUP:
 Open LiveSplit > Right Click > Edit Layout > + > Control > Scriptable Auto Splitter